truenas/documentation/content/en/truecommand/tc-api/reports/_index.md

 ---
-title: "reports"
-menutitle: "reports"
-description: "System reports"
+title: "System reports"
 pre: "<i class='fa fa-book'></i>	"
 draft: false
 chapter: true
 ---

-# API Class: reports
+## API Class: reports
 ## System report definitions and sharing options

 System reports are user-defined rules for creating groups of charts or other statistics from all the NAS connections that are available.
 These reports can be shared with other users or teams, and edit permissions can also be given to other users as well.